The Hardest-Working Plants That Clean the Air in Your Home

 Folks love mums for their bright, happy blooms, but when the flowers fade (after 6-8 weeks) the plant is still busy removing benzene and other irritants from your indoor air.
 Benzene comes from glues, paints, furniture wax, and detergents.
 The biggest source is cigarette smoke.

 The gerbera daisy has wide, showy flowers and thick, waxy leaves.
-It’s a good indoor/outdoor plant: Keep it outside in pots during warm weather, then bring it indoors when weather cools and it’ll continue to produce blooms.
+It’s a good indoor plant that likes a little time outdoors, too: Keep it outside in pots during warm weather, then bring it indoors when weather cools and it’ll continue to produce blooms.
 In NASA plant studies, the gerbera daisy excelled at removing toxic vapors.

 Image: SusanGaryPhotography/Flickr/Getty Images